wavefrontHQ/docs/pages/doc/logging_log_alerts.md

                         <b> Tags </b>
                     </td>
                     <td markdown="span">
-                        Select a tag key from the drop-down list.
+                        Select a tag key and the corresponding tag values from the drop-down list.
                         The tags you see here are the log attributes you send.
 See [Log Attributes](logging_overview.html#log-attributes) for details.

                     </td>